-Beans like white beans, baked beans, kidney beans (rajma), chickpeas, and lentils like black gram dal (urad dal), pigeon peas (tuvar dal), bengal gram (chana dal ) are rich sources of calcium.
+Beans like white beans, baked beans, kidney beans (rajma), chickpeas, and lentils like black gram dal (urad dal), pigeon peas (tuvar dal), bengal gram (chana dal ) are calcium rich foods for babies.

 The Indian diet uses these beans and lentils in very effective combinations to make some lip-smacking foods.
 It’s hard not to enjoy beans and lentils in our part of the word, and it’s just an added bonus that these superfoods are some of the best sources of vegetarian protein, iron, and calcium.

 Food ideas: In vegetarian side dishes, dals, lentil and bean soups, hummus, bean parathas, curries, khichdi (rice and lentil dish), bean chilly, baked beans on toast.
 Here are some lentil recipes for toddlers.
 Read here for more recipes using lentils for kids.